CDC reports 216 child deaths this flu season, the most in 15 years

 The 216 pediatric deaths reported by the Centers for Disease Control and Prevention eclipse the 207 reported last year.
 It’s the most since the 2009-2010 H1N1 global flu pandemic.

-It’s startling that the number already is this high, given that the flu season is still going on.
+It’s a startlingly high number, given that the flu season is still going on.
 The final pediatric death tally for the 2023-2024 flu season wasn’t counted until autumn.

-There are likely several contributors to this season’s severity, but a big one is that fewer children get flu shots, added O’Leary, a University of Colorado pediatric infectious diseases specialist.
+There are likely several contributors to this season’s severity, but a big one is that fewer children are getting flu shots, added O’Leary, a University of Colorado pediatric infectious diseases specialist.

 The flu vaccination rate for U.S. children has plummeted from about 64% five years ago to 49% this season.

-Flu vaccinations may not prevent people from coming down with symptoms, but research shows they are highly effective at preventing hospitalizations and deaths, O’Leary said, adding that the decline in vaccinations “is certainly playing a role” in this season’s loss of life.
+Flu vaccinations may not prevent people from coming down with symptoms, but research shows they are highly effective at preventing hospitalizations and deaths, O’Leary said.

 The season has not only been hard on children.
 CDC officials have described it as “ highly severe,” and estimate that so far there have been at least 47 million illnesses, 610,000 hospitalizations and 26,000 deaths this season.

+CDC officials have information about underlying conditions on nearly 5,200 adults who were hospitalized with flu this season, and 95% had at least one existing health problem.
+But among 2,000 hospitalized children with more detailed health information, only about 53% had an underlying condition — including asthma and obesity.

+The CDC report did not say how many of the children who died were vaccinated.
+The agency did not make an expert available to talk about the flu season.

-The good news is that flu indicators have been waning since February.
+The good news is that flu indicators have been waning since February, and last week all 50 states were reporting low or minimal flu activity.

+The season has seen more of a mix of flu strain circulating than in many other years, with two different Type A strains — H1N1 and H3N2 — causing a lot of infections.
+But CDC data released earlier this year suggested flu shots were doing a pretty good job at preventing deaths and hospitalizations.

+The CDC continues to recommend that everyone ages 6 months and older get an annual flu vaccine.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.